 Eugene Levy is an award-winning actor, writer, and producer.
 He has appeared in more than 60 motion pictures to date, eight of which having topped the $100M mark.
-The box office success of films such as Bringing Down The House, Cheaper By the Dozen 2, and Father Of The Bride Part II have established him as one of Hollywood's most popular comedic actors.
-But it was the role of Noah Levenstein in the American Pie franchise that cemented his reputation as America's favorite Dad.
-Levy's most recent big-screen role was that of Dory's Dad in the Disney/Pixar smash Finding Dory, in which he stars alongside Ellen DeGeneres and Diane Keaton.
-The film has surpassed the $1B mark worldwide, and is on track to become one of the highest-grossing animated films of all time.
+The box office success of films such as Father Of The Bride Part II (1995), Bringing Down The House (2003), and Cheaper By the Dozen 2 (2005) have established him as one of Hollywood's most popular comedic actors.
+But it was the role of "Noah Levenstein" in the American Pie franchise that cemented his reputation as America's favorite Dad.
+Levy's most recent big-screen role was that of Dory's Dad in the Disney/Pixar smash Finding Dory (2016).

+In 2013, Levy formed Not A Real Company Productions (with his son Daniel Levy and principals Andrew Barnsley and Fred Levy).
 Levy is a Member of the Order of Canada and a recipient of The Governor General's Performing Arts Award - the foremost honour presented for excellence in the performing arts.